German-English Public Schools

 Source: (The Year in Education 1879).

-The ‘Independent Academy’/’Inving College’
+The ‘Independent Academy’/’Irving College’

 The Academy was founded by Ferdinand Dieffenbach in 1853.
 It was located in Manchester, Maryland.
 It began operating with just two students.
+Mr. Dieffenbach was a refugee of the 1848 Revolution in Germany.

 Dalrymple School-The Dalrymple's University School of Maryland was located on the south side of Mulberry, now the head of Cathedral and it cut through to Saratoga.
 It was also known as Dalrymple's Select School, located at 139 Lanvale Street.